School for Art Leaders

 Art education professionals who are new to leadership as well as those who have a range of leadership experience and are looking to enhance their skills are encouraged to apply.
 Successful applicants will:

-• Commit to fully participating in the program, including the longitudinal study on leadership impact in art education upon completion of the program
+• Commit to fully participating in the ten-month program, including a longitudinal study on leadership impact in art education, upon completion of the program.

 NAEA expects that the graduates of the program will actively apply their leadership skills in ways that will enhance their institutions, and/or NAEA and its affiliates, and contribute a positive impact on the field of art education.